-The typical contractual structure for a project procured on a management contracting basis is as Figure 4.
+Figure 4: Typical contractual structure for a project procured on a management contracting basis

-As can be seen from the diagram, management contracting has many similarities with traditional contracting.
-However, because of the complete sub-contracting of all construction works, the management contractor's role is more on a level with the other professional consultants as he administers the construction works being carried out by the works contractors.
+Management contracting has many similarities with traditional contracting.
+However, because of the complete subcontracting of all construction works, the management contractor's role is more on a level with the other professional consultants as they administer the construction works being carried out by the works contractors.
 The employer looks to the management contractor to see that the construction work is properly carried out, but the management contractor is usually only liable to the employer for:

-- the management contractor's own negligence or breach of the management contract; and - breaches of the works contracts, but only to the extent that the management contractor recovers damages from the works contractors.
+- the management contractor's own negligence or breach of the management contract, and - breaches of the works contracts, but only to the extent that the management contractor recovers damages from the works contractors.

 In addition, even though the management contractor appoints the works contractors, the employer usually also enters into a separate direct agreement with each works contractor.
 Under these agreements, the works contractors warrant to the employer that they will carry out their works properly.
 In some respects, these agreements are similar to collateral warranties.

-As mentioned previously, unlike traditional or D&B contracting, a management contract is not a fixed price lump-sum contract.
+Unlike traditional or D&B contracting, a management contract is not a fixed price lump-sum contract.
 The amount to be paid to the management contractor is the prime cost of all work done under the management contract, plus the management contractor's fee.
 Therefore, while the management contractor is under an obligation to control costs, the employer has to pay whatever the management contractor spends, plus an amount for the management fee (which may either be a lump sum or a percentage of the prime cost).
-Because of these arrangements, the contractor can be considered a 'cost reimbursement' or 'prime cost' contract.
+Because of these arrangements, the contract between the employer and the management contractor can be considered a 'cost reimbursement' or 'prime cost' contract.